MetaMask/mm-docs-v2/wallet/how-to/use-mobile.md

 To use MetaMask Mobile:

-- Ensure your site is compatible with the [MetaMask Ethereum provider API](../reference/provider-api.md).
+- Ensure your dapp is compatible with the [MetaMask Ethereum provider API](../reference/provider-api.md).
 - Include MetaMask Mobile as a listed wallet in your dapp, and link to open the MetaMask Mobile app (if installed) or to go to the app store (if not yet installed).
   We recommend adding a **Connect with MetaMask** button and [using deeplinks](#use-deeplinks).